 Known for moving a little slower and having a taste for luxury, Santa Barbara offers a unique and eclectic downtown area as well as the coveted community of Montecito.
 With just eight cities within Santa Barbara county, this area offers a much smaller feel than other Southern California alternatives while still providing a number of activities for residents to enjoy.
-If you are looking to live in a beachside community with beautiful views of the coast and the Santa Ynez Valley, Santa Barbara County may be the perfect community for you.
+If you are looking to buy a house in California with a beachside community, beautiful views of the coast and the Santa Ynez Valley, living in Santa Barbara County may be the perfect community for you.

 State Street runs through downtown and is a popular destination for tourists and residents alike.
 Complete with a number of shops, restaurants, and bars, downtown offers a lively scene that still matches the laid back atmosphere Santa Barbara is known for.
 Residents young and old can still enjoy being close to the action while also living in charming casitas.

 As it sounds, The Mesa neighborhood is located on a mesa that sits above the city, giving residents gorgeous views of both the Pacific and the Santa Ynez mountains.
 Complete with a number of playgrounds and parks, this popular destination is great for young families as well as college students who enjoy a quieter neighborhood.

 A rather well-known neighborhood, a number of celebrities call Hope Ranch home.
 A rather exclusive and private neighborhood, the median home value is $2.61 million.
 Complete with a private beach, gorgeous homes, and their own governing police force, Hope Ranch offers the wealthy ultimate privacy and luxury while living in the beautiful landscape of Santa Barbara.

 Santa Barbara is about 95 miles north of Los Angeles and the same distance to San Luis Obispo.
 Residents can take the 101 north or south to visit either and will arrive within about one and a half to two hours.